Official websites use .gov

 &lt;/ul&gt;&lt;h2&gt;Will I need to do anything to prepare for the test?&lt;/h2&gt;

 &lt;p&gt;You don't need any special preparations for a blood test.
-If you're a woman, you may need to avoid douches and vaginal creams for 24 hours before a urine or swab test.&lt;/p&gt;
+Women may need to avoid douches and vaginal creams for 24 hours before a urine or swab test.&lt;/p&gt;

 &lt;p&gt;You may need to empty your bladder before a lumbar puncture.&lt;/p&gt;